 Greenwich Village has the moniker of being the most romantic neighborhood in New York.
 A distinct sense of the bohemian spirit lives in the area's jazz clubs, theaters, and independent cinemas.
 Its tree-shaded streets and intimate vibe charms locals and visitors alike.

 Most people equate New York with cloud-hugging skyscrapers and musicals on Broadway.
-Midtown consists of Times Square, and the many exquisite shops and unique architecture, such as the main empire state building and Rockefeller Center.
+Midtown consists of Times Square, and the many exquisite shops and unique architecture, such as the Empire State Building and Rockefeller Center.

-Visitors who need a dose of retail therapy head to SoHo.
+When you need a dose of retail therapy head to SoHo.
 It's brimming with luxurious boutiques, perfumeries, tea shops, and other eclectic establishments.
-Many fashion influencers can be found in SoHo snapping photos of the delightful cast-iron buildings.
+Many fashion influencers can be found here snapping photos of the delightful cast-iron buildings.

 Stay at the gorgeous and supremely rare sun-filled Townhouse Neri, and live at the absolute heart of culture, shopping, and the many beloved New York eateries.

 Tribeca is one of the chicest areas of New York.
-The cobblestone streets are lined with many trendy restaurants and posh boutiques.
-A multitude of ultra-private lofts is home to many successful Manhattan executives and A-listers.
+Cobblestone streets are lined with many trendy restaurants and posh boutiques.
+Some of America’s most wealthy own ultra-private lofts in this area of the city.
 Holding historical significance as one of the first single-family homes in the area, Townhouse Ellen is a seven-floor modern mansion in the heart of Tribeca featuring luxury amenities and 360-degree views of the stunning city skyline.
 Every spring, the area becomes even more alive with the Tribeca Film Festival.

 Atomix is tucked into a foyer of a walk-up apartment building.
 There are no menus in this speakeasy culinary adventure.
-Instead, guests enjoy a 10-course gastronomic experience of modern Korean fare.
+Instead, you will enjoy a 10-course gastronomic experience of modern Korean fare.

 Catch puts a contemporary spin on classic seafood fare to appeal to the modern diner.
-The dishes here are sophisticated, yet approachable like Truffle Sashimi, A5 Wagyu on a rock, mushroom spaghetti, and Cantonese lobster.
+Dishes here are sophisticated, yet approachable like Truffle Sashimi, A5 Wagyu on a rock, mushroom spaghetti, and Cantonese lobster.

 There is a plethora of hearty and authentic Italian food available at this restaurant in the heart of Greenwich Village.
-The wine pairings are first class, and the ambiance is just plain gorgeous.
+Wine pairings are first class, and the ambiance is just plain gorgeous.
 A must-try is Carbone's signature spicy rigatoni a la vodka.

-In recent months, Daniel has been given a facelift bringing it into the 21st century; however, the food has never been fresher.
+Daniel has been given a facelift bringing it into the 21st century, and the food has never been fresher.
 Generous entrees such as North Carolina swordfish with an eggplant-tahini marmalade, hand-rolled couscous ramp, and garlic mustard cress butter, fill the menu.